Modelling of the radio spectrum evolution in the binary pulsar B1259$-$63: PSR B1259 63 radio spectrum evolution: simulation

-For the next step of our modeling we have used the intrinsic spectrum with the spectral index of $\xi= -1.3$ and have calculated the shape of the spectrum for various orbital phases.
+As the next step of our simulation we have used the intrinsic spectrum with the spectral index of $\xi= -1.3$ and have calculated the shape of the spectrum for various orbital phases.
 Like the real observations we denote them by number of days pre or post the periastron passage.
-Two bottom panels (c) and (d) in Fig.~\ref{evolution} demonstrate our results.
-The panel (d) shows the spectra obtained, starting from 20 days after the periastron passage\footnote{The same effect can be obtained prior to periastron as our model is symmetric and does not include the real value of $\omega$.} up to 120 days after, when the outgoing spectrum is almost the same as the intrinsic single power-law pulsar spectrum (since there is almost no absorption whatsoever).
+Panels (c) and (d) of Fig.~\ref{evolution} demonstrate our results.
+Panel (d) shows the spectra obtained during the orbital phase starting from 20 days after the periastron passage\footnote{The same effect can be obtained prior to periastron as our model is symmetric and does not include the real value of $\omega$.} up to 120 days after, when the outgoing spectrum is almost the same as the intrinsic single power-law pulsar spectrum (since there is almost no absorption at all).
 As one can clearly see the peak frequency in the spectrum shifts significantly towards lower frequencies as the pulsar moves away from its companion.
-At the same time, the total amount of absorption decreases at all frequencies.

-The bottom left panel (c) in Fig.~\ref{evolution} shows the simulated radio fluxes at the four observing frequencies, i.e. the frequencies which are used to perform the real observations.
+Panel (c) of Fig.~\ref{evolution} shows the simulated radio fluxes at the four observing frequencies, i.e. the frequencies which are used to perform the real observations.

 As one can see the simulated flux densities corresponding to the orbital phase 20 days after the periastron passage (open circles) can be clearly identified as a GPS type, although we admit that it is not as symmetric as the real spectrum from that phase (see the bottom left plot of Fig.~\ref{detailed}).
 The spectra from day 30 after the periastron passage (open squares) would be identified either as a GPS or a broken-type, and from day 40 -- possibly marginally a broken type or a single power-law spectrum.
-The spectra from later orbital phases (60 and 120 days, showed by triangles and crosses, respectively) would be very hard to distinguish from a regular pulsar spectrum.
+The spectra from later orbital phases (60 and 120 days, showed by triangles and crosses, respectively) is hard to distinguish from a regular pulsar spectrum.